This Vegetarian Tom Kha Soup is a traditional coconut based broth soup that is often served with or without meat protein.

-- Add in 2 1/2 tbsp of "Tom Yum Paste" or add in your bruised "kaffir limes leaves, lemongrass and galangal slices" and simmer over low heat for 15 minutes (never allowing it to boil) until the liquid is infused with all those delicious Thai flavors.
-If using the lemongrass, kaffir lime leaves and galangal slices and discard before the next step.
+- Add in your bruised "kaffir limes leaves, lemongrass and galangal slices" and simmer over low heat for 15 minutes (never allowing it to boil) until the liquid is infused with all those delicious Thai flavors.
+If using the lemongrass, kaffir lime leaves and galangal slices and discard before going onto step 2.

-- Add in the can of Coconut milk along with the mushrooms, and baby tomatoes.
+- Add in the can of Coconut milk along with the diced mushrooms, and diced tomatoes.

 - Then simmer on medium heat for roughly 10 minutes till mushrooms are tender.

-- Remove from heat and stir in the cilantro and lime juice.
-Serve immediately
+- Remove from heat and stir in the diced chives lime juice.

 - Serve immediately